Calculate The Tensile And Elongation Value Of Prestressed Steel Strand

 Theoretical elongation: △L=PP*X/(AP*EP)

 Among them, PP is the average tensile force of the i-th section.
-N, △Li is the working length of the i-th section. cm, AP is the cross-sectional area of the prestressed tendons. mm2, and EP is the elastic modulus of the prestressed tendons.
+N, △Li is the working length of the i-th section. cm, AP is the cross-sectional area of

 The formula for calculating the average tensile force under the anchor is: PP=P ×(1-e-(KX+μθ))/(KX+μθ)